eromano/eromano.github.io/_posts/en/posts/23-02-2016-how-to-build-a-cocktail-arcade-machine.md

 comments: true
 title: How to Build a Cocktail Arcade Machine
 ---
-Here we are, with this first article officially opens my blog!
-Today I decided to share with you how I realized my arcade cocktail table.
-It all started with ​​my brother idea He saw some very nice online arcade tables but the cost was really outrageous, so I said CHALLENGE ACCEPTED..
-I do it by myself!
+Here we are, my blog officially opens today!
+Today, I have decided to share with you how I realized my arcade cocktail table.
+It all started with ​​my brother's idea.
+He saw some very nice online arcade tables but the cost was really excessive, so I said CHALLENGE ACCEPTED..
+I'll do It by myself!
-I went down in my Batcave and I started my laptop and I made a 3DSMAX schema with the first prototype of the table.
+I went down in my Batcave and I started up my laptop and I made a 3DSMAX schema with the first prototype of the table.

 <div id="gallery">
     <h2>Joypad settings</h2>